 Underpinning the approach of James Davidson Architect is a strong belief that architecture is both product and process.
 Accordingly we value both the architectural work itself and the relationships with all involved in the building process, from clients to consultants to contractors to the eventual occupiers.
 Our experience is that building good relationships has many benefits for everyone involved, including minimising costs, reducing stress, and quick resolution of problems.

-James Davidson Architect (JDA) is a small studio-based practice that specialises in remote complex projects in Australia and overseas.
-Based in Brisbane, and comprising 5 people, JDA is developing a reputation for self-initiated, collaborative projects with a strong emphasis on design advocacy.
+James Davidson Architect (JDA Co) is a small studio-based practice that specialises in remote complex projects in Australia and overseas.
+Based in Cairns and Brisbane, JDA has a reputation for innovative, collaborative projects with a strong emphasis on design.
 JDA doesn’t specialise in any specific type of work, but focuses on undertaking projects that present an opportunity to turn problems into enjoyable challenges.
-The more complex and difficult the project appears, the more JDA likes it.
-In his approach to architecture, James has a strong belief that the discipline is by its very nature an empirical anthropology, where the making of architecture is directly linked to its social processes and material context.
-Thus, his interest lies in establishing a definitive connection between the practice and theory of architecture and the possibilities this relationship has for the design of future built environments.
+The more complex and difficult the project appears, the more we like it.
+In our approach to architecture, we have a strong belief that the discipline is by its very nature an empirical anthropology, where the making of architecture is directly linked to its social processes, culture and material context.

 Download our Practice Profile